felixchenier/limitedinteraction/README.md

 - On macOS Mojave, tkinter is known to be seriously broken.
 If you use a Mac, please use any other OS version than Mojave.

-- On Linux, tkinter fonts are ugly under anaconda python.
-It works, but it looks ancient.
+- On Anaconda python on Linux, tkinter fonts are very ugly.
+It still works, but it looks ancient.